 The Nominal Interest Rate is 10% per annum, and the inflation rate is 1% per annum.
 As a result Real Interest Rate will be 9% (10% – 1%) per annum.

 Effective Interest Rate

-The other name of Effective Interest Rate is Annual Equivalent Rate (AER).
+The other name for Effective Interest Rate is Annual Equivalent Rate (AER).

 Annual Percentage Rate (APR)

 As the name suggests, the Annual Percentage Rate (APR) is the rate expressed in annual terms.
 APR is not for a month or quarter or for any particular period, but it is a rate realized or charged for the whole year.
 The calculation of this rate takes place on the total cost (including fees, commission, or additional charges) of the loan amount.